-After emerging from the violence that engulfed the region following the breakup of Yugoslavia in the early 1990s (see p.
-13 of History and Myth), Croatia sought to strengthen its fledgling democracy, battle crime and corruption, and build relations with Western Europe.
-Although Croatia initially experienced some setbacks in improving its international standing - notably political volatility, economic disruptions, and ineffective anti-corruption measures - successful reforms in the though Croatia has had a tumultuous history of relationships with its neighbors, it has largely repaired regional partnerships over the past decades.
+After emerging from the violence that engulfed the region following the breakup of Yugoslavia in the early 1990s (see History and Myth), Croatia sought to strengthen its fledgling democracy, battle crime and corruption, and build relations with Western Europe.
+Although Croatia initially experienced some setbacks in improving its international standing - notably political volatility, economic disruptions, and ineffective anti-corruption measures - successful reforms in the 2000s made Croatia eligible to join NATO in 2009 and the EU in 2013.

+Today, Croatia continues to follow a pro-EU agenda and is politically, economically, and socially integrated with the West.
+Even though Croatia has had a tumultuous history of relationships with its neighbors, it has largely repaired regional partnerships over the past decades.
 Croatia's unresolved boundary disputes with neighboring Montenegro, Serbia, BiH, and Slovenia continue to cloud relations.
 Even so, economic ties and shared security interests tend to keep regional tensions low.